scikit-image/scikit-image/INSTALL.rst

 Installing scikit-image
 ==============================================================================

-How you should install ``scikit-image`` depends on your needs and skills:
+The way you should install ``scikit-image`` depends mostly on your needs.
+The simplest solution would be using a

-- Simplest solution:
   `scientific Python distribution <#scientific-python-distributions>`_.

-- If you can install Python packages and work in virtual environments:
+If you can install Python packages and work in virtual environments, you might want to check:

   - `pip <#install-via-pip>`_